college-portal/api-models/README.md

 This laravel package contains Eloquent Models and Traits and help power data-access for the College-Portal project.

+## Setup

+- Run `composer require college-portal/api-models` in your terminal to pull the package in.

 ## Standards

 - This package is built and linted with the PSR-2 standard.